GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/rest-api-accounts.md

 ==============================

 This page describes the REST endpoints that are added by the @PLUGIN@.
+To subscribe to stream events via PubSub the `Subscribe to stream events in PubSub` capability is required.

 Please also take note of the general information on the [REST API](../../../Documentation/rest-api.html).